wandb/docs/docs/guides/prompts/quickstart.md

     pass
 ```

-Once the chain execution completes, any call to your LangChain object is logged to the W&B Trace.
+Once the chain execution completes, any call to your LangChain object will be logged to the W&B Trace.

 ### 4. View the trace